autistic-symposium/blockchain-science-rs/README.md

 #### subscribing to private inverse execution reports

 Get your API creds from bybit.
-You could also use their [testnet](https://testnet.bybit.com/).
+You can also use their [testnet](https://testnet.bybit.com/).

 Select `5`: